xgbuils/iterum/doc/features.md

-# features of `iterum` library
+# Features

-## support of function & method syntax
+## Functional & method chaining approach

 `iterum` implements two ways to handle iterable transformations: functional style and method chaining.

 The library provides a sort of auto-curried functions and their parameters are arranged to make it convenient for composition.
 Then the iterable is supplied last.
 On the other hand, the library provides a class that provides prototype methods for its object instances.
 Each method has its associated function that does the same.
-However there are functions like [range]() and [rangeByStep]() do not have its associated method because these functions do not take iterables as arguments.
+However there are functions like [range]() and [rangeByStep]() which do not have its associated method because these functions do not take iterables as arguments.

 ``` javascript
 // functional style